Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Methods

 \subsection{Training procedures and statistics-guided reduction}

-Before training, equilibrium geometry parameters (bond length $l^e$/angle size $\theta^e$/dihedral size $\chi^e$) are directly deprived from mapped AA simulation, and estimated force constants for bonded harmonic interactions are determined by Boltzmann inversions.
-3 rescale factors are still needed for bond, angle and improper but their relative ratios are kept (for example, that means all force constants for improper are rescaled with the same factor).
-As we introduced before, there are 17 coefficients where 3 are bonded coefficients and 14 are nonbonded coefficients.
-To simplify the problem and reduce the computational cost, three stages of training are designed (\autoref{fig:training_procedures}): The first stage are bonded only training for 3 bonded $k$, ignoring all nonbonded interactions and targeting at bonded properties including axial elastic modulus and polymer stiffness, cause we cannot determine the influence of nonbonded interactions and we assume they are not critical here.
-The second stage are nonbonded training for 14 nonbonded coefficients with all bonded coefficients from first stage, targeting at both bonded properties and nonbonded properties (transverse strength and toughness in three characteristic directions).
-The third stage are preserved only if performances in the second stage is not satisfying enough, and it will consider all 17 coefficients and target at all performances at every turn.
+Before training, the equilibrium geometry parameters (bond length $l^e$, angle size $\theta^e$, and dihedral size $\chi^e$) were derived from the mapped equilibrium AA trajectories.
+The estimated force constants for the BD harmonic interactions were determined using the same trajectories and Boltzmann Inversion method.
+Three rescale factors were required for the bonds, angles, and improper dihedrals in this model.
+Although rescaled, the relative ratios of the force constants were maintained (e.g., the force constants for improper dihedrals were rescaled with the same factor).
+As previously mentioned, there are 17 coefficients, where 3 are BD coefficients and 14 are NB coefficients.
+To simplify the problem and reduce computational cost, three training stages were designed (Figure~\ref{fig:training_procedures}).
+The first stage was BD training for three BD $k$ only, ignoring all NB interactions and targeting at the BD properties (axial elastic modulus and polymer stiffness).
+We cannot determine the influence of NB interactions in the first stage, and we assume that they are not critical for the BD properties.
+The second stage was NB training for 14 NB coefficients with the BD coefficients obtained from the first stage, targeting at both the BD and NB properties.
+The third stage was preserved only if the performance of the second stage was unsatisfactory, in which all the properties were targeted to parameterize the 17 coefficients at every turn.

-The results elucidated that nonbonded interactions do not play a pivotal role for bonded properties and our training ended in the second stage.
+The training results indicated that NB interactions did not play a pivotal role in the target BD properties.
+Therefore, our training ended in the second stage.